dgraph-io/dgraph-docs/content/deploy/cli-command-reference.md

                                        query-timeout=0ms; Maximum time after which a query execution will fail.
 If set to 0, the timeout is infinite. txn-abort-after=5m; Abort any pending transactions older than this duration.
 The liveness of a transaction is determined by its last mutation.
                                     (default "mutations=allow; query-edge=1000000; normalize-node=10000; mutations-nquad=1000000; disallow-drop=false; query-timeout=0ms; txn-abort-after=5m;")
-      --ludicrous string           Ludicrous options
-                                       concurrency=2000; The number of concurrent threads to use in Ludicrous mode. enabled=false; Set enabled to true to run Dgraph in Ludicrous mode.
-                                    (default "enabled=false; concurrency=2000;")
       --my string                  addr:port of this server, so other Dgraph servers can talk to this.
   -o, --port_offset int            Value added to all listening port numbers.
 [Internal=7080, HTTP=8080, Grpc=9080]
   -p, --postings string            Directory to store posting lists. (default "p")